esa0624/CU_Blueboard/README.md

 - Reply Comment Indentation: AnswerComments are visually indented with a left border to show comment hierarchy clearly.
 - Enhanced Sample Data: 25 realistic posts, 60+ answers, 20+ reply comments with authentic college student language (slang, abbreviations) covering academics, housing, careers, wellness, and campus life topics.

+### Default flows covered in Final Submission
+- **Addressing Iteration 2 Feedback - School Filter Logic**: Refined `PostSearchQuery` service so posts marked as "General" appear in both Columbia and Barnard feeds, while school-specific filters correctly show only posts from that school plus General posts, verified by comprehensive RSpec tests in `spec/requests/general_school_filter_spec.rb`.
+- **Addressing Iteration 2 Feedback - Multi-Tag Search Clarity**: Added interactive toggle UI on the search form allowing users to switch between "Match ANY" (OR logic - shows posts with at least one selected tag) and "Match ALL" (AND logic - shows posts with all selected tags), with visual feedback showing the active mode and defaulting to "Match ANY" for broader discovery.
+- **Addressing Iteration 2 Feedback - Solved vs Locked Status Distinction**: Implemented visual distinction with different status pills (Solved in green for author-accepted answers with reopen option, Locked in red for moderator-closed threads) plus interactive tooltip icon (ℹ️) explaining who can reopen each type, eliminating confusion about thread closure authority.
+- **Deduplication System**: Implemented `DuplicatePostFinder` service that detects similar questions during post creation by analyzing title and body text, displaying a "Possible similar threads" panel with links to existing discussions, prompting users to add to existing threads instead of creating duplicates, reducing redundant content across the platform.
+- **Resource Sidebar**: Added static resources panel with essential campus links (Counseling \& Psychological Services, Public Safety, Student Health, Disability Services, etc.) visible throughout the application, providing quick access to critical student support services without leaving the Q\&A platform.
+- **Reporting System**: Integrated user-initiated content flagging via "Flag Content" button on posts, allowing students to report policy violations, with flagged posts appearing in the moderation dashboard (`/moderation/posts`) for staff review, creating a community-driven moderation layer alongside automated AI screening.
+- **Test Login for TAs/Graders**: Added two test login buttons on the login page ("Test as User" and "Test as Moderator") that instantly authenticate as pre-configured accounts (`testuser@columbia.edu` or `testmoderator@columbia.edu`) without requiring Google OAuth setup, allowing TAs to quickly test all features and verify permission boundaries between regular users and moderators, implemented via `TestSessionsController` with full RSpec and Cucumber coverage.
+- **100% Test Coverage**: Achieved 100% line coverage (927/927) and 100% branch coverage (283/283) across both RSpec (414 examples) and Cucumber (48 scenarios, 343 steps) test suites, with comprehensive moderation scenarios covering redaction, security boundaries, and automated OpenAI content screening.

 ## Test Suites
 ```bash
 # RSpec unit/request coverage